-- An elderly person.

-- A displaced person.

-- A veteran or active U.S. Service Person.
+A veteran or active U.S. Serviceperson...

-- A person with a disability.
+A person with a disability.
 Individuals may not be considered disabled for eligibility purposes solely based on any drug or alcohol dependence.

-- Any other single person.

-- A child who is temporarily away from home because of placement in foster care is considered a member of the family.
+A child who is temporarily away from home because of placement in foster care is considered a member of the family.
 This provision only pertains to the foster child's temporary absence from the home, and is not intended to enlarge artificially the space available for other family members.